animatedmax/spring-data-geode/src/main/markdown/preface.md

 <div class="paragraph">

-Spring Data for GemFire focuses on integrating the Spring Framework’s powerful, non-invasive programming model and concepts with GemFire to simplify configuration and development of Java applications when using GemFire as you data management solution.
+Spring Data for GemFire focuses on integrating the Spring Framework's powerful, non-invasive programming model and concepts with GemFire to simplify configuration and development of Java applications when using GemFire as you data management solution.